-

 - Petitions for expungement must include:

-- and an explanation of no more than 1,000 words as to why the student believes their record should be expunged.
+- an explanation of no more than 1,000 words as to why the Student believes their record should be expunged.

-- Expungement may occur only for students who have sanctions other than suspension or expulsion and whose violations were determined not to have threatened or endangered the health or safety of any person.
-Records for a student(s) who has been suspended or expelled are not eligible for expungement.
+- Expungement may occur only for Students who have sanctions other than Disciplinary Suspension or Disciplinary Expulsion and whose violations were determined not to have threatened or endangered the health or safety of any person.
+Records for a Student(s) who has been suspended or expelled are not eligible for expungement.

 - Expungement decisions shall be made based on obvious long-term improvement in behavior, or lack thereof, (e.g., no violations of the student code for two or more consecutive semesters prior to graduation), and/or demonstration, or lack thereof, of cooperation in previous student conduct matters, and/or any other reasonable factor.

-- All Expungement decisions will be made by the Associate Dean of Students or designee.
-The Associate Dean may consult with any other university official, where appropriate, in making a final decision.
+- All Expungement decisions will be made by the Vice President for Student Affairs or designee.
+The Vice President for Student Affairs or designee may consult with any other University Official, where appropriate, in making a final decision.

 - Petition for expungement shall occur only upon completion of all degree requirements